 Think of surge protection as a bouncer at a nightclub.
 He may only let certain people in and quickly tosses the troublemakers.
 Getting more interesting?
 Well, a good whole-house surge protection device does essentially the same thing.
 It allows in only the electricity your home needs and not the unruly over-voltages from the utility—then it protects your devices from any trouble that can occur from surges inside the house.
 Whole-house surge protective devices (SPDs) are typically wired to the electric service box and located nearby to protect all the appliances and electrical systems in a home.

 80 percent of surges in a home we generate ourselves.

-Like many of the surge suppression strips we’re used to, whole-house surge protectors use metal oxide varistors (MOVs), to shunt power surges.
-MOVs get a bad rap because in surge strips one surge can effectively end the usefulness of an MOV.
+Like many of the surge suppression strips, we’re used to, whole-house surge protectors use metal oxide varistors (MOVs), to shunt power surges.
+MOVs get a bad rap because in surge strips one surge can effectively end the usefulness of a MOV.
 But unlike those used in most surge strips, the ones in whole-house systems are built to shunt large surges and can last for years.
 According to experts, more homebuilders today are offering whole-house surge protection as standard adders to help differentiate themselves and help protect homeowners’ investments in electronic systems—especially when some of those sensitive systems can be sold by the homebuilder.

 Here are 5 things you should know about whole-house surge protection: